The Project For Sanitation Justice

 The Project for Sanitation Justice was launched in 2020 with the goal of identifying and visualizing existing public restroom facilities to drive action towards more just and equitable decision-making around public restrooms in San Diego County.

 Who We Are

-Our academic research team is interdisciplinary, with faculty leads in City Planning, Criminal Justice, Public Administration, and Public Health, and a talented student team with expertise in the fields of Psychology, Public Health, Sociology, Social Work, and so much more!
+Our interdisciplinary academic research team is led by faculty in City Planning, Criminal Justice, Public Administration, and Public Health, and consists of a talented student team with expertise in Psychology, Public Health, Sociology, Social Work, and much more!

-Our lead community partner in this research is Think Dignity, a San Diego non-profit organization that advances basic dignity for people experiencing homelessness through advocacy and innovation.
-Think Dignity (formerly Girls Think Tank) has been advocating for universal sanitation access in San Diego for over fifteen years
+Our lead community partner is Think Dignity, a San Diego-based non-profit organization that advances basic dignity for people experiencing homelessness through advocacy and innovation.
+Think Dignity has been advocating for universal sanitation access in San Diego for over 15 years.

 What We Value